March 23, 2021

 I was recalled as a pilot on April 1st, 1984.
 For the next five years I flew in various seats on the DC8, B747, and B727 and was based in MCI, ORD, and JFK.
 After T-Day, as a B747 First Officer, FedEx began selling aircraft, the New York crew base was closed, and I was transferred to Memphis to begin training as a DC10 First Officer.
 I moved from Southern California to Tennessee to begin the second part of my career checking out as Captain on the B727, DC10, and MD11.
 I retired from FedEx on December 31, 2016 after 38 ½ years of combined service.

-I currently live with Jeanne in Dallas, Texas and am the grandfather of three (with another on the way).
+I currently live with my wife, Jeanne, outside of Dallas, Texas and am the grandfather of four.
 I’ve kept my passion for the Flying Tiger Line alive through participation in the Flying Tiger Line Pilots Association and the Flying Tiger Club.
 In 2012 I was elected as President of FTLPA.
 In 2019 I assumed the position of Museum Director for the Flying Tiger Club.

 I consider it an honor to have a position with both associations and pledge my dedication to helping preserve the legacy of our great airline.
 Like most of us, I will be forever grateful for the privilege of being a part of the Flying Tiger family.
 I have devoted a significant amount of time in the past decade trying to ensure that recognition of our uniquely wonderful company continues for many more years to come.Back To Crewmember List